-On the inside (west) the plateau is 16 m deep, while on the outside it drops to 22 - 24 m.
-About 80 m further east begins in 30 meters a steep wall, which is interrupted by overhangs.
-Hal-Hal is also known as Shaab Kweiss (Beautiful reef), but you could call any reef in the Red Sea like this, when the captain doesn`t know the name.
+On the inside (west) the plateau is 16 meters deep, while on the outside it drops to 22 - 24 meters.
+About 80 m further east, a steep wall begins at 30 m, interrupted by overhangs.
+Hal-Hal is also known as Shaab Quais (Beautiful Reef).

 If you are lucky enough to make a dive here, you will be rewarded with a colorful, lively reef.

 It seems as if the fish never sleep - they move continuously in the struggle between eating and being eaten.
 Since the dive site is quite small, you can circle the ergs several times at different depths.

 If you dive to the wall and look for big fish, you should be good with your air consumption and have a good sense of direction.